Magdalena Jackiewicz

 PL

-A messaging application cannot function without instant messaging protocols that execute the real-time communication between users.
-Knowing how they work is vital to understanding what’s possible when it comes to building a chat application.
+A custom chat app must be powered with a messaging protocol that executes the real-time communication between users.
+Knowing how these protocols work is vital to understanding what’s possible when it comes to building a custom instant messaging application.

 The most popular protocol on the market is XMPP.
 That doesn’t mean, however, that Matrix and MQTT don’t have anything to offer.
-Each protocol has its pros and cons and can be useful for different purposes, so, as in case of most software development projects, everything comes down to understanding your needs and priorities.
+Whether you compare XMPP vs Matrix or XMPP vs MQTT, each protocol has its pros and cons and can be useful for different purposes, so, as in case of most software development projects, everything comes down to understanding your needs and priorities.

 XMPP follows the client-server architecture pattern.
 To apply XMPP effectively, you have to pass it through an appropriate transport binding such as TCP/IP or HTTP.